-- A harmonised and centralised digital platform (EMIS) for sharing schools and teacher colleges' data is strengthened to cater for all schools and teacher colleges; - b.
-ICT Disaster Recovery and Business Continuity Plan (DRP and BCP) for schools and teacher colleges are developed and operationalised; and - c.
-Awareness campaigns to users on the functions and importance of the EMIS platform, DRP, and BCP are conducted.
+- A harmonised and centralised digital platform (EMIS) for sharing schools and teacher colleges data is strengthened to cater for all schools and teacher colleges; - b.
+ICT Disaster Recovery and Business Continuity Plan (DRP and BCP) for schools and teacher colleges are developed and operationalized; and - Awareness campaigns to users on the functions and importance of the EMIS platform and DRP and BCP are conducted.